 Fundamentally, a salesperson’s job is to do one thing: sell.
 However, it is surprising to see how little time salespeople have to do just that.
 Docurated recently released a report which stated that sales reps spend less than a 1/3 of their time selling.

-This might not be too surprising for sales reps themselves, with the constant admin, searching for prospects and reporting they have to do.
+This might not be too surprising for sales reps themselves, with the constant admin, searching for prospects, and reporting they have to do.

-Picture the scene: it’s the end of the month, time to dig out your sales figures and see how you/your sales team have got on this month, time to get all your data together, upload it into excel, transform it into a graph or chart and, erm… how do you do that pivot table thingy again?
-If this scenario rings a bell then it’s time for some sales intelligence software.
+Picture the scene: it’s the end of the month, time to dig out your sales figures and see how you/your sales team have got on this month, time to get all your data together, upload it into Excel, transform it into a graph or chart and, erm… how do you do that pivot table thingy again?
+If this scenario rings a bell, then it’s time for some sales intelligence software.

 2. You want to make selling easier

-No longer do you have to call Cyril and 50 of your other clients to talk about the football or the weather before hoping one of them might be interested in your new product.
+No longer do you have to call Cyril and 50 of your other clients to talk about football or the weather before hoping one of them might be interested in your new product.

 With SI, every call made is for a reason based on analytical data.
 Whether it’s an up or cross-sell or stopping a fall in sales, you no longer have to call with a licked finger in the air.